Amith567/Data_Analytics/readme.md

-#this is a simple repository for my numpy learning
+#t his is a simple repository for my numpy learning